kgbridges/bpd-bot/README.md

 *Accidentally try to go to 4.5 and remember you need to install Python- whoops!*

-You can use Anaconda or whatever you like; I ended up just downloading through python.org
+You can use Anaconda or whatever you like; I ended up just [downloading it](https://python.org).

 ### Step 4: